 Crosses are extremely popular tattoos because of their deep and personal meanings, their historical and cultural symbolism and their easy-to-customize design.
-It is a design that suits both men and women and a tattoo that can be placed almost anywhere on the body, either alone or as part of a more elaborate design.
-Depending on the size, the type of drawing and the elements that accompany it, the cross can represent a lot of different meanings, making it a perfect tattoo for almost everyone.
+It is a design that is suitable for both men and women and a tattoo that can be placed almost anywhere on the body, either alone or as part of a more elaborate drawing.
+Depending on the size, the type of design and the elements that accompany it, the cross can represent a large number of different meanings, which makes it a perfect tattoo for almost everyone.

 - Christianity / Christian faith